Sosuke-Aizen-212/Vityarthi-project/README.md

 # Smart Finance Tracker

 This is a simple, command-line interface (CLI) application developed in Python to help users track their personal income and expenses.
-It provides a quick way to record financial transactions, view a comprehensive summary, and analyze spending patterns by category.
+It provides a quick way to record financial transactions, view a comprehensive summary, and analyse spending patterns by category.

 # Features